AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1.1.
 Recommendations

 You can implement robust data protection policies and secure data transmission methods.
 You can also leverage encryption and secure data storage solutions to safeguard the data.
-Also, ensure that confidentiality agreements are signed by all data collectors before they begin work.
-If your data collection platform does not provide built-in security features, it may be necessary to work with a third-party crowdsourcing service provider which already has data protection standards in place for secretive projects.
+Also, confidentiality agreements should be signed by all data collectors before they begin work.

 2. Difficult to track and evaluate data collectors